kylekatarnls/simple-cli/README.md

 ```

 By default the name of the program will be calculated from the class name, here `EasyCalc` becomes `easy-calc` but
-you can pick any name by adding `protected $name = 'my-custom-name';` in your class.
+you can pick any name by adding `protected ?string $name = 'my-custom-name';` in your class.

 Now you can run from the console: